 What to do: Go for less.
 Remember quality over quantity.
-Not only will you increase your response rate but you’ll also have better conversations which help you with the whole online dating thing in the long-run.
+Not only will you increase your response rate but you’ll also have better conversations that help you with the whole online dating thing in the long-run.

 #5: Chasing Everything

-Sure, sometimes this may get a response or two but you’re spending double the amount of time on people that may be responding based on courtesy — you’re probably not creation a genuine connection.
+Sure, sometimes this may get a response or two but you’re spending double the amount of time on people that may be responding based on courtesy — you’re probably not creating a genuine connection.

 - Take time to prune through the profiles

 - Create a good opener

 - Cut out the ones that aren’t going anywhere

 What to do: Get to know the type of person you want, contact those types, and learn from your mistakes from previous interactions.
 Don’t go crazy contacting everyone otherwise you’ll waste your time (and theirs).